-Each woman has her story, and each pregnancy has its own pathway.
-Since I had the privilege to closely observe women in their perinatal period, I have come to appreciate how diverse and unique their stories can be around pregnancy and child rearing.
-I am committed to provide culturally sensitive non-judgmental compassionate support for women to help them feel supported and accepted as they enter their motherhood.
+Each person has their story, and each pregnancy has its own pathway.
+Through my work in reproductive mental health, I have come to appreciate how diverse and unique people’s stories can be around pregnancy and child rearing.
+I am committed to create an inclusive non-judgmental space for individuals to provide compassionate care for people as they enter their parenthood.

 - Licensed as a Clinical Psychologist in California since 2018.